-- 1. Through our risk and loss control service platform (Arch Risk Control), we offer health and safety support for our U.S.-based casualty insurance customers including: construction, national accounts, high excess workers' compensation, alternative markets, property/casualty programs and excess and surplus casualty.
+1. Through our risk and loss control service platform, Arch Risk Control, we offer health and safety support for our U.S.based casualty insurance customers including construction, national accounts, retail energy, high excess workers' compensation, alternative markets, property/casualty programs and excess and surplus casualty.
 We provide businesses with access to comprehensive services that include dedicated training, technical information and consulting solutions to help our customers safeguard their employees.

 Our risk control staff, with over 300 years of combined insurance industry experience, has helped our customers to better understand and manage their health, safety and environmental risks and exposures to loss.
+During 2020, we expanded our risk control staff by hiring professionals with diverse skill sets to broaden our capabilities and increase our interactions with policyholders.

 We engage directly with our customers to provide best practices and support.
-This support includes: - Consulting on Work-Site Safety and Employee Onboarding Programs.
+This support includes:

+- COVID-19 Resource Communication.
+Since the pandemic began in early 2020, we have provided our customers with COVID-19 resource communications, including overviews of available government resources, sample pandemic preparedness and response plans, various checklists and tools to manage remote workers, facility sanitation procedures and suggested approaches for employee reentry. - Consulting on Work Site Safety and Employee Onboarding Programs.
 We understand that a new employee's first few months on the job involve the greatest potential for injury.
-This is a critical time for employers to properly train and orient employees so that they are aware of hazards and how to control them.
+This is a critical time for employers to properly train and orient employees to be aware of hazards and how to control them.
 Through our consulting services, we help our customers develop and implement consistent workplace safety orientation and training programs and encourage them to hold their supervisors accountable for these critical activities.
-Examples of critical worksite employee safety training topics include: effective daily briefings and task hazard analysis, fall protection, electrical safety, struck-by, confined space entry, excavations, lockout/tagout, driver safety and heavy equipment operations.

-Beyond the new employee focus, our consulting efforts emphasize client management systems and processes to encourage that the employee safety practices are carried out and consistently maintained and audited throughout the employment life-cycle.

-Consulting to Protect the Public.
+Examples of critical work site employee safety training topics include effective daily briefings and task hazard analysis, fall protection, electrical safety, struck-by, confined space entry, excavations, lockout/tagout, driver safety and heavy equipment operations.
+Beyond the new employee focus, our consulting efforts emphasize client management systems and processes to encourage employee safety practices to be carried out and consistently maintained and audited throughout the employment life cycle. - Consulting to Protect the Public.
 Many of our policyholders interact with or are exposed to the public in the communities and customers they serve.
 Some of their scopes of work may create potential injury exposure to the public.
-Arch Risk Control focuses on these public exposures and assists our clients in developing plans and best practices to eliminate or minimize exposure to injuries.
-This includes (i) driver improvement to prevent policyholder at-fault accidents impacting the traveling public, (ii) assistance with slip/fall exposures in retail environments and (iii) improved safety and management of temporary highway work zones to facilitate safe passage for pedestrians.
+Arch Risk Control focuses on these public exposures and helps our clients develop plans and best practices to eliminate or minimize exposure to injuries.
+This includes (i) driver improvement to prevent policyholder at-fault accidents impacting the traveling public, (ii) assistance with slip/ fall exposures in retail environments and (iii) improved safety and management of temporary highway work zones to facilitate safe passage for public vehicles and pedestrians.